Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

 \section{The Measurement Problem}

-Three observations from the preceding section implicate the measurement instrument rather than underlying alignment: map-reduce degradation concentrates on MC-format benchmarks, AI factual recall is immune despite using the same format and scaffolds, and option-preserving map-reduce recovers 40--89\% of the effect.
+The preceding section's results implicate the measurement instrument rather than underlying alignment.
+AI factual recall remains immune despite running through the same format and scaffolds, while map-reduce degradation concentrates on MC-format benchmarks; option-preserving map-reduce recovers 40 to 89\% of the effect.
 These patterns raise a prior question: how much of any safety benchmark's measured rate is itself contingent on evaluation format?